-In either model, to estimate the causal association of STREP with CRD, we need to control for RSV.
-Controlling RSV will increase the strength of association between STREP and CRD (eg a non-significant OR(STREP)) might become significant when RSV is controlled).
+In either model, to estimate the causal association of Mh with BRD, we need to control for BRSV.
+Controlling BRSV will increase the strength of association between Mh and BRD (eg a non-significant OR(Mh) might become significant when BRSV is controlled).
 This potential for increasing the OR is of significance in model-building.
-In a forward-selection process, RSV might not be selected depending on the balance of strength between the direct and indirect pathways; in a backward elimination RSV would likely remain in the model.
 When it occurs it signals an underlying relationship similar to that described here.
 It is also possible that a significant positive association can become a significant negative association, and only distorters can cause this reversal in the direction of association.
-The preferred model to estimate the total causal association of RSV with CRD is the model with only RSV included.
-When STREP is included, only the direct effects of RSV are obtained.
+The preferred model to estimate the total causal association of BRSV with BRD is the model with only BRSV included.
+When Mh is included, only the direct effects of BRSV are obtained.

-13.10.8 Suppressor variables and refinement of exposure and outcome variables

-See Example 13.20.
-Here, the underlying causal structure is that STREP is a cause of CRD and RSV is not.
-What distinguishes this from the other examples of relationships with extraneous variables is that both STREP and the suppressor RSV are members of the same global variable as defined by the researcher.
-For example, we might have measured attendance at 'day care' as a surrogate for exposure to infectious agents.
-However, because we are assuming that RSV is not a cause of CRD (in this example), when RSV is controlled, it will reveal or strengthen the suppressed association between STREP and CRD.
-RSV is the (or one of the) irrelevant components of the global variable 'day care'.
-The refined variable, without RSV included, would have a stronger association with CRD.
+13.11.8 Suppressor variables and refinement of exposure and outcome variables variables is that both Mh and the suppressor BRSV are members of the same global variable as defined by the researcher.
+For example, we might have measured 'cattle contact' as a surrogate for exposure to infectious agents.
+However, because we are assuming that BRSV is not a cause of BRD (in this example), when BRSV is controlled, it will reveal or strengthen the suppressed association between Mh and BRD.
+BRSV is the (or one of the) irrelevant components of the global variable 'cattle contact'.
+The refined variable, without BRSV included, would have a stronger association with BRD.
 Control in situations such as this is usually by refinement of the predictor variable(s), but can be accomplished using analytical methods also.